 The topography of this once irrelevant settlement, however, has stayed largely the same.
 Extensive flatland, sandy soil, and a high water table.

-Offering little in terms of natural defenses.
+Offering little in terms of natural defences.

 In 1945, the “Gates of Berlin” were not so much situated on the fortified outskirts of this city of millions – that had grown dense and rich during its time as the capital of the Imperial Kingdom of Prussia and cold and mean as the heart of Nazi Germany – but almost 90 km to the east, along the rivers Oder and Neisse.